jgcoronadocueva/pandas-social-media-mental-health-analysis/README.md

 * kagglehub – for downloading datasets directly from Kaggle
 * seaborn - for statistical data visualization and improved aesthetics

+To install libraries used, you can run the command: `pip install -r requirements.txt`

 # Useful Websites

 * [W3Schools – Matplotlib Pyplot](https://www.w3schools.com/python/matplotlib_pyplot.asp)